matthewdfuller/Web-Security-GUI/README.md

 ```python
     DEBUG = False
 ```
+You should now be able to run the django server:

+    $ python manage.py runserver 127.0.0.1:8000

 # Writing Checks
 The file 'secgui/scanner/scantests.py' contains the classes for the various checks performed on the response headers, cookies, and code.